 This is about drug addiction, but it doesn't have the somber tone that many songs about addiction have.
 The band describes it as "a little quacky."
 The song can also be interpreted to be about how society views death or about Christ.

-The original name of the song is "Suicide," but they had to change the name to make it radio friendly.
+The original name of the song was "Suicide," but Columbia Records made them change it to make it radio friendly.
 In the beginning of the song, you hear Serj say "we're rolling suicide."
-The title is a bit of a play on words - "Suey-cide." (thanks, Ronnie - pompton lakes, NJ)
+The title is a bit of a play on words - "Suey-cide."

-This was the first single from their second album, and their breakout hit.
+This was the first single from System of a Down's second album, and their breakout hit.
 The band feels they evolved a great deal between albums and did things on this that they wouldn't have thought of before.

 They named the album Toxicity in honor of Los Angeles, which they considered a "Toxic City."
 They grew up in a bad section and wanted people to know that it wasn't all glamorous.

 This was climbing the charts when it was silenced by the events of September 11, 2001.
 Just about every radio station pulled this from their playlists in an effort to be as sensitive as possible after the tragedy.
 Even though the song had nothing to do with terrorism, it was considered much too aggressive.
-The line "I cry when angels deserve to die" was a little too heavy for most program directors.
-When things settled down, it returned to the airwaves pretty much where it left off, since there weren't many songs released in the weeks after 9/11.
+The line "I cry when angels deserve to die" was a little too heavy for most program directors and listeners at that moment.
+When things settled down, the song returned to the airwaves pretty much where it left off, since there weren't many songs released in the weeks after 9/11.